 The first question that one may wonder is about the physical location of the files we’re trying to attach to begin with.
-Because there is no user-accessible file system on iOS, we’re left with very few options.
+Because there is no obvious file system on iOS, we’re left with very few options.
 You can either attach photos or videos stored on your iPhone, or files and documents stored in iCloud or a third-party storage service such as Dropbox.

-In this post, we’ll go over these three options, and will be using an iPhone in all of our screenshots.
+In this post, we’ll go over these three options, and we will be using an iPhone in all of our screenshots.
 Note that the concept is the same regardless of the iOS device you’re using, whether it is an iPhone, iPad, or iPod touch.